 My association with Groundwork scored me a new level of positioning.
 Suddenly I had way better freelancing gigs in the pipeline.
 In fact, Groundwork has been such a powerful lead generator for me that I still gig on the side.

 So consider your coworking space payment a small and worthwhile investment towards making more money in the long run.

 There’s a plan for your budget.

 If all else fails, most coworking spaces will offer a plan for your budget.
-At Groundwork! $30 a month gets you a community membership— that’s one day a month in the space plus access to online networking and member events.
+At Groundwork, $30 a month gets you a community membership— that’s one day a month in the space plus two hours in our meeting rooms to impress your potential clients.
 That’s a screaming deal and a great opportunity to improve your positioning, so you’ll be paying for your own desk in no time!

 Latest posts by Sarah (see all)

 - What if I can’t afford to pay for coworking? - September 5, 2019